How to Process Raw Photos With Filmulator (Free for Windows and Linux)

 Filmulator claims to replicate a film photography process, and in some ways I can see the appeal, especially when you compare it to other raw editors.
 Firstly, it breaks the processes down into a particular order, just as you would with film, rather than flipping about in a digital editor making tweaks here and there.

-Realistically, I think you have to take that at face value, because at the end of the day you’re working with digital photographs, and the editor can only work with the information that the image contains.
+Realistically, I think you have to take that at face value, because at the end of the day you’re still working with digital photographs, and the editor can only work with the information that the image contains.
 As someone who uses Adobe Camera Raw to edit my images, I found Filmulator a bit limiting and frustrating.
 That said, I can see why sometimes scaling something down can make it more effective, and I think that beginners, film-photography enthusiasts, and people who want to make quick batch edits to photographs would get the most benefit out of this software.
 Its organisation options also make it appealing if you’re dealing with a lot of images frequently.

 Filmulator is free and open-source, and projects like this should be encouraged.
 A lot of time and effort is put into creating software and making it available, and I’m sure as time goes on that it’ll get more efficient and have some of the bugs worked out.
 As it stands, give it a go—it’s fun to play around with once you get the hang of what the various options do, and you can get some nice results, particularly in black and white.